 FIRST AID KIT

-Every ship has a medical centre or a sundry store to buy over the counter medication if you need it.
-If you have a small headache or paper cut, don't waste your time trying to find the items you need but instead bring them with you from home.
+Every ship has a medical center or a sundry store to buy over the counter medication if you need it.
+If you have a small headache or paper cut, don’t waste your time trying to find the items you need but instead bring them with you from home.
 Pack a little bag of various over the counter medication, band aids, ointments and anything else you think you might need on your trip.

 MOVIES AND SHOWS

 At some point in your trip you may want to stay in for a night.
 Instead of leaving your entertainment up to cruise ship TV bring your own on your laptop.
-Many laptops can be connected to your stateroom TV so you can play your favourite movie off of the big screen.
+Many laptops can be connected to your stateroom TV so you can play your favorite movie off of the big screen.

 Since real candles are not allowed on board, Flameless candles will have to do.
 This is a great way to set the mood in your cabin, especially if you are celebrating a special occasion like an anniversary or a birthday.
 Leaving a flameless candle on in the bathroom at night will also help your little ones navigate through the dark.

-EXTERNAL MOBILE PHONE BATTERY
+EXTERNAL CELL PHONE BATTERY

-If you're going to be out at port all day, you might want to invest in an external mobile phone battery.
+If you’re going to be out at port all day, you might want to invest in an external cell phone battery.
 Many of these rechargeable batteries are small and tube shaped which is perfect to slip into a pocket or purse and take it on the go.
 Keep your phone up and running and ready for photos!